Bette Porter: Season three

-Tina asks Bette again if she is in love with her, and Bette finally admits that she is, despite promising to try and mend things between her and Carrie, but Tina also admits that she cannot marry Carrie as she too is still in love with Bette, hinting that she was only using Carrie in the hopes that Bette would become jealous again, but she accuses Bette of being incapable of feeling love for anyone but herself, and storms out.
+Tina again asks Bette if she is in love with her, and Bette finally admits that she is, though she promises to try to make things better between her and Carrie, but Tina also admits that she cannot marry Carrie because she is still in love with Bette.
+Nevertheless, she accuses Bette of being incapable of loving her properly and storms out.

-A year later, Bette has since gone on another Buddhist retreat, which she completed, and has repaired her friendship with Tina, who remains unaware of Bette, Shane and Alice's roles in destroying her engagement.
+A year later, Bette has since gone on another Buddhist retreat, which she completed, and has repaired her friendship with Tina.
 At an auction, Bette decides to sell one of her old paintings from her old house with Tina, but Tina buys it, admitting that she did not want to let go of it.
 That night, Bette invites Tina to her home and admits that on her retreat, she came to terms with her mother abandoning her and learned to love again.
 She and Tina end up making love.
 A few nights later, Bette meets up with Tina again at an exhibition for Marcus's work, and the two recreate their first meeting.
 Bette asks Tina not to return to Canada and stay with her, but Tina becomes angry and accuses Bette of demanding that she once again sacrifice her home and career for her and storms out to the airport for her flight home.
 Determimed not to lose Tina again, Bette heeds Shane and Alice's advice to leave Los Angeles and pursue Tina to Canada.
 They give chase in Angie's car, and are stalled in traffic due to Gigi having had an accident on her way to meet Dani.
-Bette runs to Tina's car and begs her to take her back, claiming that she wants to retire from her career and focus the rest of her life on loving Tina and making amends with her for all the misery she has put her through over the years, even if it means abandoning Angie in Shane and Alice's hands.
-Though initially reluctant due to believing that Bette will never change, Tina eventually gives in and allows Bette to come with her.
+Bette runs to Tina's car and begs her to take her back, claiming that she has spent a lot of time building her career, but that she loves Tina more and now wants to spend the rest of her time building a life with her.
+Though reluctant at first, Tina finally gives in and tells Bette to come with her.

 At the end of the season, Bette and Tina arrive in Los Angeles and decide to remarry.

 Reception

+Initially, Bette's character and story were well-received, and she was ranked No. 10 in AfterEllen.com's Top 50 Favorite Female TV Characters.